dport96/ITM352/morea/150.Assignment2/outcome-assignment2.md

 * Enabling users to select multiple products/services
 * Providing some sort of security without using sessions
 * Creating an application with ambiguous requirements
-* Use NetBeans debugger to more efficiently find and fix problems
+* Use a debugger to more efficiently find and fix problems